fyericlam/database_website/README.md

-# Database-driven web application
+# Catalog application

-This project creates a database of shops and catalogues (catalogs), populate the databases with some hypothetical examples, and creates a web application that users can interact with the database on an internet browser.
+This is a database-driven web application.
+The project initialises a database of users, catalogs (catalogues)) and items, populates the database with some hypothetical examples, and creates a web application that public users can read catalogs and items from the database on an internet browser.
+Users can log in with their Google+ or Facebook accounts to create their own catalogs and items.
+Only authenticated catalog creators have authorisations to update and delete their catalogs and items.

 # How to run?